CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/slow-website-lost-opportunity-are-long-load-times-driving-away-your-customers.md

 If your website takes [over 3 seconds to load](https://blog.kissmetrics.com/wp-content/uploads/2011/04/loading-time.pdf), you've already lost **at least 40%** of your would-be customers.
 [88% of those people will never return](https://www.forbes.com/advisor/au/business/software/website-statistics/#scrollto_website_user_experience_statistics_section:~:text=88%25%20of%20online%20users%20won%E2%80%99t%20return%20to%20a%20site%20after%20a%20bad%20experience).

 Annoying your customers is bad for business.
-However, a slow website does more harm than annoying customers---it drives them away.
+However, a slow website does more harm than annoying customers—it drives them away.

 ## A 10-second attention span: why website speed matters